ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 }
 ```

 If you try to decode this struct from the JSON payload above soon you'll realize it is not possible, as the year, categories and designer properties are actually contained in nested objects.
-Fortunatelly, it's not hard to achieve what we want.
+Fortunatelly, it's not that hard to achieve what we want.
 The solution again is to make use of coding keys and implement *init(from decoder: Decoder)*.

 ```swift
 struct BoardGame: Decodable {